nardew/creten/README.md

 ##### 7. Execute one of the bundled examples

-There are several examples bundled with `creten`, to verify that installation of `creten` has been successful, execute one of them.
+The easiest way to verify that `creten` was setup properly is to run one of the provided examples:

 - backtest moving average cross strategy on offline data
 ```